 To cooperate with other organisations in neurosurgical work and research.

 To assist the NRF Chairs of Research that have been established at various research institutions, universities and hospitals.

 Neuroscience researchers are looking for ways to improve treatments which can save lives of children and adults living with these neurosurgical and neurological conditions.

-The NRF was established in 1963 and since inception it has made grants in excess of $4.3 million to support neurosurgical research and to establish academic research positions at the University of Adelaide.
+The NRF was established in 1963 and since inception it has made grants in excess of $10 million to support neurosurgical research and to establish academic research positions at the University of Adelaide and Uni SA.

-Over this 49-year period, a reserve of $1 million was accumulated by prudent financial management and investments.
-In 2007 the Board resolved to formalise the sustainability of the NRF by setting aside $1 million as a 'Corpus.'
-These funds are now managed by an independent investment manager.
-The investment earnings on the Corpus are used to defray the administrative expenses of the Foundation.
+By 2007 a reserve of $1 million had accumulated by prudent financial management and investments.
+The Board resolved to formalise the sustainability of the NRF by setting aside the $1 million as a 'Corpus.'
+These funds are now managed by an independent investment manager, with additional funds added and through growth are now $4.4 million and work as the 'Operation Fund'.
+The investment earnings on the 'Operation Fund" are used to fully cover the administrative expenses of the Foundation.

 We work closely with people suffering from neurosurgical disease and disorders – and their loved ones – by supporting individual fundraising efforts.
 Get in touch to find out how NRF can support you.